UsabilityEngineering/SpeedClimbing/README.md

 ## Phase 3: Usability Evaluation

 * Our Protocol and Prototype to test our interface.
-This containes materials to help us study our interface and make changes.
+*This contains materials to help us study our interface and make changes.

 [Full phase 3 report](phase3/)